block360/Blockchain-Jobs/README.md

 ## Current Job Openings

-### UX Developer
+### Web Developer
 Islamabad, Pakistan

-We are looking for a motivated and fresh UX designer who will lead the creative process of designing the interface around our developer tools and user applications.
+We are looking for a motivated web developer who will perform the creative process of transforming designs into responsive web pages.
 Projects you will work on include (but are not limited to):

 - Web Apps